Canadian Rockies / Lake Louise / Banff National Park

 Wapta Icefields Glacier Trek

-Certified guide, guide expenses, 2 x ACC huts, 2 x dinner, breakfast, lunch supplies and snacks, use of glacier and avalanche safety gear, Parks Canada wilderness fee
+Certified guide, guide expenses, 2 x ACC huts, 2 x dinner and breakfast, use of glacier and avalanche safety gear, Parks Canada wilderness fee